Businesses regularly inquire about partnering with Skyworks Marketing on a Pay-for-Performance (P4P) basis for leads or

 It’s not unusual for some companies (particularly in the infomercial world) to lose money on their upfront sales (the sales that directly result from the infomercial).
 They simply make their profit on the upsells and follow-up sales (backend).

-Regardless, there’s still a testing evolution involved to establish proof of concept.
+Regardless, there’s still a split-testing evolution involved to establish proof of concept.
 And whose going to do the testing?

 If you present the idea to a Venture Capital firm, or a Pay-For-Performance partner, like Skyworks Marketing, the merits of your idea will be weighed against a number of variables, which all boil down to risk vs. reward.
 The better a case can be made that your business is a low-risk, high-reward opportunity, the more likely you would be funded by a Venture Capitalist or that you might be deemed a desirable Pay-for-Performance partner, in which we would invest resources.

 The reality is that in many cases, the great idea that you are proposing to gain support and resources for your business, is probably not as low-risk, high-reward as you might envision.

 This article is not a suggestion that a low-cost product cannot be driven to produce big revenue in any other way than buying media.
 There are definitely other ways to achieve that, such as organic social media or investing heavily in SEO.
 But it will take longer and is less predictable.

 Wishing you much success!